Alderney Bird Observatory

 Alderney Bird Observatory is a bird observatory on the island of Alderney, in the Channel Islands.
-It was setup in March 2016, with the logistical support of the Alderney Wildlife Trust to study bird migration and the island's seabird colonies.
-Progressed to become and independent company 'Alderney Bird Obervatory Ltd' in April 2019, a Channel Islands registered company and charity.
-Became the 20th accredited bird observatory in the Biritsh Isles at a recent meeting of the Bird Observatories Council.
-The first observatory was Skokholm, Pembrokeshire, Wales which opened in 1933.
+It was set up in March 2016 with the logistical support of the Alderney Wildlife Trust to study bird migration and the island's seabird colonies.
+In April 2019 it became 'Alderney Bird Observatory Ltd', a Channel Islands registered company and charity.
+A 2018 meeting of the Bird Observatories Council declared it the 20th accredited bird observatory in the British Isles.

 The observatory was featured on the BBC's Countryfile on 15 May 2016.
-It became an independent company and registered charity in 2019.

-In its first year the observatory recorded 180 species including five new to the island, and shows the importance of Alderney as a ″stop-over″ for migrant birds.
+In its first year the observatory recorded 180 species including five new to the island, showing the importance of Alderney as a ″stop-over″ for migrant birds.
 Thirteen thousand birds were ringed including 777 storm petrel (Hydrobates pelagicus) and 500 gannet (Morus bassanus).